Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 - Table `api_changes` contains the following columns:
   - **id:** contains the extension ID
   - **api_info**: contains information in JSON format, for each update of a specific ID **which introduces a change in the API usage (relevant APIs only)**.
 Info about updates that introduce no change in API usage is not stored here.
 Information stored for each update includes the following:
     - specific changes in APIs used that this update introduces
     - name of the last update that introduced changes in requested permissions before this one (useful to keep track of the order)
   - **total_versions**: contains the count of total extension versions for this ID
   - **valid_versions**: contains the count of the total extension versions for this ID that could be analysed
-  - **api_change_updates**: contains the count of updates, that were analysable and introduced a change in API usage
+  - **api_change_updates**: contains the count of updates that introduced a change in API usage